shams-nahid/My-Daily-AWS-Study/docs/Notes/Other Services/17 Amazon X-Ray.md

 ---

+To use,

+- Create a docker image, runs x-ray daemon
+- Put the image in docker repository
+- Launch in the ecs cluster

 ECS can integrate x-ray by `x-ray daemon` and `side-car` pattern

 1. **As Daemon Pattern**: x-ray daemin in ec2 instance.
 To use x-ray in ecs, we need to use the x-ray daemon container for each of the ecs instances.
 In this case, the x-ray daemon acts as the x-ray agents.